 Pension, health and 401(k) benefits are provided by the Equity-League Benefit Funds.
 The Funds are an independent organization with offices located at 165 West 46th Street, New York, NY 10036 on the 14th floor.
 For more information, visit www.equityleague.org or call 212-869-9380 or 1-800-344-5220 (outside of New York).

-Hospital and medical benefits are provided by CIGNA (Connecticut General Life Insurance Company, also known as the Medical Plan).
-Prescription drug benefits are provided by ProAct.
+Hospital and medical benefits are administered by CIGNA.
+Prescription drug benefits are administered by OptumRx.
 An optical plan, administered by Davis Vision, provides eye coverage.
 Dental coverage is available to participants on a voluntary self-pay basis through CIGNA.

 In California, New York and Washington, D.C., participants may choose an HMO (Health Maintenance Organization) plan.

 There is an "Open Enrollment" period in November every year, during which participants may make or change decisions regarding medical coverage (CIGNA vs. HMO), dependent coverage and/or dental coverage.
 Listed are examples of common changes made during the Annual Open Enrollment Period:

 - Switching from an HMO Plan to the CIGNA Plan or vice versa.